Stocks in the United States end the day lower as a result of a tech sell-off and high volatility.

 The SandP 500 index dropped 67 points to 4,659, or 1.42 percent.

-While Microsoft’s stock dropped more than 4%, Twitter and Netflix both dropped more than 3%.
+Twitter and Netflix both lost more than 3% of their value, while Microsoft’s stock dropped more than 4%.

-According to Labor Department data, producer prices in the United States increased by 9.7% year over year in December 2021, the highest level on record.
+According to Labor Department figures, producer prices in the United States increased 9.7% year over year in December 2021, the highest level on record.

 The Labor Department reported on Wednesday that consumer prices rose 7% year over year in December, the largest annual increase since June 1982.